SherryXTChen/SiCo/README.md

 ## Front-End

-To setup our website interface:
+Below are the instructions to setup our website interface.

 #### Vercel Setup